browserengineering/book/book/http.md

 IP address `93.184.216.34` and was able to connect to it.[^10] You can now talk to `example.org`.

-[^10]: The line about escape characters is just instructions on using
+[^10]: The line about escape characters is just instructions for using
     obscure `telnet` features.

 ::: {.further}